OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

         default: False

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If the prim is an instance proxy, use the xform from the master Prim during geometry creation
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If the prim is an instance proxy, use the xform from the master Prim during geometry creation

 </p>